 VOLUNTARY COMMUNITY INVOLVEMENT

 Experience has shown that a Counsellor, book author & marriage, family & couples therapist’s work reflects our personal life experiences outside of the work environment.
 The following shows diversity and extensive practical skill development from an early age.

 - My family of origin is strongly active in community work, and I began formally volunteering at 15 years of age at the Cerebral Palsy Association in 1977.
 My involvement lingered into the early 1980’s, and 1994-7 I worked as an in-home carer.

 - During my physiotherapy studies I was a Student Representative for both the Student Guild and the Education Board.
 On my return from an agricultural exchange program (1986), I became involved with YACCOM and training development.

 - In 1990, I was the first female to be elected President of the Action Outdoors Association after coordinating the ‘Schedule of Events’ magazine the previous year.

 - In 1996, I initiated, organised, promoted on radio interviews and print media, and facilitated Perth’s first Community Based Support Groups and Information Forums for people affected by Traumatic Stress.
-The problem of funding motivated me to organise the formation of the Traumatic Stress Recovery Association (1998), for which I was President/Secretary for 6 years.
+The problem of funding motivated me to organise the formation and facilitation of the Traumatic Stress Recovery Association (1998), for which I was President/Secretary for 6 years.

 - The Traumatic Stress Support services are still provided without funding, through my business Broadening Horizons.